Yobuligo/collections.typescript/README.md

 ## List types

 There are 2 basic types, the general list and the hash set.
-While the general list can have redundant elements, the hash set can contain each element only once, as a hash is generated for each element, which is used as key to add the element to the list.
+While the general list can have duplicated elements, the hash set can contain each element only once, as a hash is generated for each element, which is used as key to add the element to the list.
 That allows a much faster access especially for lists with many elements.

 Each basic type has a specialization to handle any type of data or map specific data, which means key value pairs.
 Therefore special sub types where introduced.